-On August 23, 2022, Broward County residents approved the renewal of the property tax referendum for four years.
-The referendum increased voter's investment in education from half-mil to one mill to continue securing funds for all public schools and will now also include charter schools.
+On August 23, 2022, Broward County residents approved the renewal of the property tax referendum for an additional four years.
+The referendum increased voter's investment in education from half-mill to one mill to continue securing funds for all public schools and charter schools.
 Up to 17 percent of the funds are allocated for school safety.

-During the 2022-23 school year, additional School Guardians, Campus Monitors, Security Specialists, and Campus Security Managers were added to provide additional security support across our schools.
+During the 2022-23 school year, these funds were used to create additional School Guardians, Campus Monitors, and Security Specialist positions to provide additional security support across our schools.

-Florida statute 1006.12 grants school districts options on how to implement the Safe School Officer (SSO)requirement at each public-school facility.
+Florida statute 1006.12 grants school districts options on how to met the Safe School Officer (SSO) requirement at each public-school facility.
 The legislation includes four SSO options:

 - School Resource Officer (SRO)

-- School Safety Officer (law enforcement employed by the District)
+- School Safety Officer (law enforcement officers employed by the District)

-- School Guardian
+- School Guardians

 - School Security Guard

-For the 2023-24 school year, the BCPS contribution to SRO salaries is \$103,000.
-For overall funding of both armed and unarmed school-based security staff, BCPS contributes 84.0 percent of funding as compared to 16.0 percent provided by cities/municipalities.
+For the 2023-24 school year, the school board approved the use of referendum funds to help cover SRO services.
+For overall funding of both armed and unarmed school-based security staff, BCPS contributes 84.4 percent of funding as compared to 15.6 percent provided by cities/municipalities.